LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Arrangements of pseudolines

 Using these notations one can describe the set of chirotopes on the indexing set $\{1,2,3,4\}$ as the set of

-such that, up to a signed permutation of the indices, \begin{itemize} \item[$(A_1)$:] if $A(213),A(314),A(412) \in \chi$ then $A(234)$ or $A(243)$ or $B(234) \in \chi$; \item[$(A_2)$:] if $B(12\overline{3}), B(12\overline{4}), B(13\overline{4}) \in \chi$ then $B(2\overline{3}4) \in \chi.$ \end{itemize}
+such that, up to a signed permutation of the indices, \begin{itemize} \item[$(A_1)$:] if $A(213),A(314),A(412) \in \chi$ then $A(234)\in \chi$ or $A(243)\in \chi$ or $B(234) \in \chi$; \item[$(A_2)$:] if $B(12\overline{3}), B(12\overline{4}), B(13\overline{4}) \in \chi$ then $B(2\overline{3}4) \in \chi.$ \end{itemize}

-To describe the set of chirotopes on $5$ indices we use the coding of an indexed arrangement of oriented pseudolines by its {\it cycles} : there is exactly one cycle per pseudoline $\gamma$ of the arrangement and this cycle is defined as the circular sequence of signed indices obtained by writing down the indices of the pseudolines encountered when walking along the side of the pseudoline $\gamma$, each index being signed positively or negatively depending on whether the encountered pseudoline is (locally) oriented away or towards the pseudoline $\gamma$.
-For example the cycles of the arrangement $H(12345)$ of Figure~\ref{ioaph} are
+To describe the set of chirotopes on $5$ indices we use the natural coding of an indexed arrangement of oriented pseudolines by its {\it side cycles} : there is exactly one side cycle per pseudoline $\gamma$ of the arrangement and the latter is defined as the circular sequence of signed indices obtained by writing down the indices of the pseudolines encountered when walking along the side of the pseudoline $\gamma$, each index being signed positively or negatively depending on whether the encountered pseudoline is (locally) oriented away from or towards the pseudoline $\gamma$.
+For example the side cycles of the arrangement $H(12345)$ of Fig.~\ref{ioaph} are

-Similarly the three cycles of $A(123)$ are $\cyclePAsimple{2}{3}, \cyclePAsimple{3}{1}$ and $\cyclePAsimple{1}{2}$ and those of $B(123)$ are $\cyclePAnonsim{2}{3},\cyclePAnonsim{3}{1}$ and $\cyclePAnonsim{1}{2}.$ The set of chirotopes on a set of $5$ indices, say $1,2,3,4,5$, can then be described as the set of
+Similarly the three cycles of $A(123)$ are $\cyclePAsimple{2}{3}, \cyclePAsimple{3}{1}$ and $\cyclePAsimple{1}{2}$ and those of $B(123)$ are $\cyclePAnonsim{2}{3},\cyclePAnonsim{3}{1}$ and $\cyclePAnonsim{1}{2}.$ The set of chirotopes on a set of $5$ indices, say $\{1,2,3,4,5\}$, can then be described as the set of

-such that the restrictions of $\chi$ to the sets of triples of the $5$ subsets of $4$ indices of $\{1,2,3,4,5\}$ are chirotopes on $4$ indices, i.e., satisfy the axioms $(A_1)$ and $(A_2)$ mentioned above, which satisfy a single additional axiom $(A_3)$ saying that for any index $i$ the $4$ cycles indexed by $i$ of these $5$ chirotopes on $4$ indices are mergeable.
+such that the restrictions of $\chi$ to the sets of $3$-subsets of the $5$ subsets of $4$ indices of $\{1,2,3,4,5\}$ are chirotopes on $4$ indices, i.e., satisfy the axioms $(A_1)$ and $(A_2)$ mentioned above, which satisfy a single additional axiom $(A_3)$ saying that for any index $i$ the $4$ cycles indexed by $i$ of these $5$ chirotopes on $4$ indices are mergeable.